alepoptosis/covid_model/README.md

 - Added reporters for age of deads to use in tests
 - Edited tests to find an ideal world size between 100x100 and 500x500

+## Week 5
+### 15/6

+- Changed initial-inf and lockdown-threshold from absolute values to population percentages to help scaling during world size tests